top of page

 My Number One Recommendation: Be Present at the Pilot Trial

+If you can, send someone from your team to the pilot facility.
 Yes, it might add a few thousand euros to the total cost of the pilot, but the learning and long-term value almost always outweigh that expense.

 Being present allows you to:

-• ask questions in real time
+• Ask questions in real time

-• capture operational details that never appear in reports
+• Capture operational details that never appear in reports

-• document deviations, workarounds, and bottlenecks
+• Document deviations, workarounds, and bottlenecks

-• take photos, notes, and context that are invaluable later
+• Take photos, notes, and context that are invaluable later

 If You Can’t Attend the Pilot Trial